MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2_sample_uwp.md

 1. If Visual Studio (minimum required version) is not already installed, in a separate window or tab, see [Install Visual Studio](../how-to/machine-setup.md#install-visual-studio) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue the steps below.

 1. If not done already, download or clone the `WebView2Sample` repo to your local drive.
+In a separate window or tab, see [Download the WebView2Samples repo](../how-to/machine-setup.md#download-the-webview2samples-repo) in _Set up your Dev environment for WebView2_.
+Follow the steps in that section, and then return to this page and continue below.

 1. On your local drive, open the `.sln` file in Visual Studio, in the directory: